GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Object-oriented design is the roman numerals of computing.
+Right now you are a prisoner of each application you use.
+You have only the options that were given you by the developer of that application.

-~ Rob Pike
+~ Ted Nelson
 <pre>

 </pre>